Lesson 35: Introduction to Baroque Style and Affect

 Each Baroque piece is one feeling, sustained.

-The Baroque worked on a doctrine of affects — the idea that each piece, or each section, expresses one unified emotional character: joy, melancholy, anger, serenity, heroism.
-The composer chose tempo, mode, articulation, and figuration to fit that affect, and the performer's job is to sustain it.
-Modern interpretation often varies expressively within a piece; Baroque interpretation does not.
+The Baroque worked on a doctrine of affects — each piece or section expresses one unified emotional character: joy, melancholy, serenity, heroism.
+The composer chose tempo, mode, articulation, and figuration to fit that affect; the performer's job is to sustain it.
 The character is set, and the player serves it.

 Joyful — major, fast, leaping